Is Tiny House Living for You?

 These things make driving, maneuvering, and parking them awkward, difficult, and sometimes, dangerous.

-Their size makes water supplies limited and sometimes requires the use of alternative types of toilets, such as those that compost rather than using water.
+Their size limits their water supplies and sometimes requires the use of alternative types of toilets, such as those that compost waste rather than using water.

 Lack of Flexibility